Hello there,

 My name is Chris.
 I’m a Licensed Clinical Social Worker and an Assistant Professor at the University of Georgia’s School of Social Work.

-As stated above, I’m a professor at UGA’s SSW.
-I really enjoy teaching.
-I’m also a mental health practitioner and researcher.
-In terms of clinical practice, my LCSW was just successfully transferred from Missouri to Georgia.
-I’m also figuring out how to transfer my BACS so I can recommence clinical supervision.
 In terms of research, that’s hard to pin down.
-But essentially I use qualitative and participatory methods to map the impacts of climate change on mental health.
+But essentially I use qualitative and participatory methods to map the impacts of climate/environmental change on mental health.
 The thing is, this is a very heated conversation which usually lands on partisan arguments rather than focusing on, you know, reducing suffering.
 I focus more on the latter, which means “climate change” as a topic is not always at the forefront.
 Which is more than fine.
-Anyways, my research also focuses on farmer mental health, expanding the mental health component of the One Health Framework, and rural health systems.
+Anyways, my research also focuses on farmer mental health, expanding the mental health component of the One Health Framework, and rural mental health disparities.
+More info on my research can be found through this link.

 Email me: cweatherly@uga.edu